-4 DECLARATIONS OF INTEREST
+8 DECLARATIONS OF INTEREST

-Cr Ross loppolo declared a potential proximity interest in Item 7.1 Financial Statements as at 28 February 2023 and Item 7.2 Authorisation of Expenditure for the Period 1 February 2023 to 28 February 2023.
-The extent of his interest is related to any expenditure on City of Vincent Administration Building and Leederville Early Childhood Centre at 244 Vincent Street, Leederville, as my residential property is in direct proximity to those locations.
+- 8.1 Cr Ross loppolo declared a potential proximity interest in Item 7.1 Financial Statements as at 28 February 2023 and Item 7.2 Authorisation of Expenditure for the Period 1 February 2023 to 28 February 2023.
+The extent of his interest is related to any expenditure on City of Vincent Administration Building and Leederville Early Childhood Centre at 244 Vincent Street, Leederville, as my residential property is in direct proximity to those locations. - 8.2 Cr Susan Gontaszewski declared a proximity interest in Item 5.2 Review of Design Guidelines.
+The extent of her interest is that she resides within the area impacted by the Highgate Design Guidelines which are proposed for recision.

-5 STRATEGY & DEVELOPMENT
+9 STRATEGY & DEVELOPMENT

-5.1 NO. 81 (LOT: 117; D/P: 2099) EAST STREET, MOUNT HAWTHORN - PROPOSED ALTERATIONS AND ADDITIONS TO SINGLE HOUSE
+9.1 NO. 81 (LOT: 117; D/P: 2099) EAST STREET, MOUNT HAWTHORN - PROPOSED ALTERATIONS AND ADDITIONS TO SINGLE HOUSE